csiworks/CSIWorks-CorePOS-SDK-Documentation/docs/api-reference/models/inventory.md

 - `categories`: A list of [**Category**](#category), a list of categories the item belongs to.
 - `productCode`: The product code for the item.
 - `itemCost`: The cost of the item.
-- `quantity`: The available stock quantity of the item.
+- `stockQuantity`: The available stock quantity of the item.
 - `trackInventory`: A flag indicating whether inventory tracking is enabled for this item.
   - Allows the item quantity to update dynamically when sales occur.
 - `dualPricingBasePriceType`: The base price type for dual pricing.
 Can be: `CASH (0)`, `CARD (1)`.